dorobila/todo/README.md

 - [ ] Fix caching so that it won't refetch the whole list on crud operations
 - [ ] Instead of having a dropdown menu for edit/delete, maybe have each field editable?
 And just add a delete button
 - [x] Add basic tests with supertest for the api endpoints
+- [ ] Add better loading ui for the web, not just plain text

 #### Api Notes

 - frameworks like Nestjs makes prototyping with a solid project structure very easy.
-Never tak that for granted ever again :D
+Never take that for granted ever again :D

 #### Web Notes

 - react-hook-form & zod for forms is a mach in heaven combo
 - class-variance-authority seems like a good package for creating variants (will I use it again? not sure yet :D)
-- radix-ui primitives very good for out of the box accessability, but for the sake of readability, you NEED to [compose](https://www.radix-ui.com/primitives/docs/guides/composition#composing-with-your-own-react-components) your own components with it.
+- radix-ui primitives very good for out of the box accessability, but for the sake of readability, you NEED to [compose](https://www.radix-ui.com/primitives/docs/guides/composition#composing-with-your-own-react-components) your own components.
 See Button or Form components (maybe even add this as a task for the rest of the components)
 - fix "A non-serializable value was detected in the state" - hint: it's always the date

 #### General Notes

+- time spent on fiddling with the repo structure &infin;
+- time spent reading docs ~50%